jamesmcarthur-3999/smart-shopper/README.md

 ### Prerequisites

 - Node.js (v16 or higher)
-- API keys for:
+- The repository already includes all necessary API keys
-  - Claude API
-  - SerpAPI
-  - Search1API
-  - Perplexity API

 ### Installation